Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Quantum Error Mitigation/Suppression

 Noise is not uniform across the qubits of a quantum processor, hence one will observe considerable variance in the results when executing the same circuit on different parts of the chip; to mitigate this, we execute many replica circuits across the chip and average over the results, which has the added benefit of increasing the effective shot-yield.
 We depict our circuit parallelization scheme in Figure \ref{fig:circuit_tiling} for the 27-qubit \textit{Falcon} architecture, which extends similarly to the 127-qubit \textit{Eagle} device.
 One may view this as instance of ensemble averaging, often employed when computational models exhibit severe sensitivity to the initial conditions.

-This noise averaging process results in improved stability of the final energy estimates, especially when used in combination with MEM and DD as introduced above.
-This is particularly desirable if one wishes to make inferences from the behaviour of these estimates under some noise amplification procedure, which is precisely the case for ZNE, introduced in the previous Section \ref{sec:ZNE}.
+This noise averaging process results in improved stability of the final energy estimates, especially when used in combination with DD and MEM as introduced above.
+This is particularly desirable if one wishes to make inferences from the behaviour of these estimates under some noise amplification procedure, which is precisely the case for ZNE, introduced in the following Section \ref{sec:ZNE}.
 When performing regression, any uncertainty in the extrapolation data will propagate through to the inferred values and thus increase the variance of the final energy estimate.
-This has also been observed when applying the QEM technique of randomized compilation (RC) \cite{wallman2016noise} in combination with ZNE, where it is argued that small amounts of coherent error lead to substantial errors \cite{kurita2022synergetic}.
+This has also been observed when applying the error mitigation technique of randomized compilation (RC) \cite{wallman2016noise} in combination with ZNE, where it is argued that small amounts of coherent error lead to substantial errors \cite{kurita2022synergetic}.
 While RC converts coherent error into stochastic Pauli noise by implementing the target unitary in different ways, one might draw an analogy with the parallelization scheme presented here.
-Indeed, due to inconsistency in the noise channels for local qubit clusters, the unitary performed in each sub-circuit will differ and might explain the stable noise amplification observed in Figure \ref{fig:washington_VQE}\textbf{(a)}, ultimately leading to reliable extrapolation and lower variance in the final energy estimate.
+Indeed, due to inconsistency in the noise channels for local qubit clusters, the unitary performed in each sub-circuit will differ and might explain the stable noise amplification observed in Figures \ref{fig:noise_fitting} and \ref{fig:noise_extrapolation}, ultimately leading to reliable extrapolation and lower variance in the final energy estimate.